Vandebron/mpyl/README-motivation.md

 - keeps knowledge local
 - truly modular: reusable but independent steps
 - simple build but effective build orchestration
-- completely tailored to our needs: no bloat or overabstraction
+- completely tailored to our needs: no bloat or over abstraction
 - unit tested logic
 - `project.yml` metadata
   - gives useful information about the project it relates to
   - is self documented via a schema
-  - gives insight in project depenendencies
+  - gives insight in project dependencies
 - supports PR centered development via staging environments
 - basic workflow is simple: build, test, deploy, acceptance test